AntonZimyanin/smart_house/README.md

-Sure, here is the README.md file for the smart_house console application:

-# Smart House Console Application
+# Smart House Console Application in C++

-This application allows you to control a smart house using a console.
+This console program is a simple text-based game that allows users to interact with a virtual world.
+The program uses the SDL library play music.

 ## Commands

-The following commands are available:
+The following commands are available in the program:

+* `help` - Display a list of available commands or a description of the specified command.
 * `close` - Close the door.
-This command can be used by the `user`.
 * `create` - Create a new object.
-This command can be used by the `user`.
 * `delete` - Delete an existing object.
-This command can be used by the `user`.
 * `demo` - Replace object schema with demo one.
-This command can be used by the `user`.
 * `exit` - Terminate the program.
-This command can be used by any user.
-* `help` - Display a list of available commands or a description of the specified command.
-This command can be used by any user.
 * `list` - Display a list of objects or object properties.
-This command can be used by any user.
 * `load` - Load the location of objects from the specified file.
-This command can be used by the `user`.
 * `music` - Music playback control.
-This command can be used by the `user`.
 * `musicposition` - Find out or set the current music playback position.
-This command can be used by the `user`.
 * `off` - Turn off the lamp.
-This command can be used by the `user`.
 * `on` - Turn on the lamp.
-This command can be used by the `user`.
 * `open` - Open the door.
-This command can be used by the `user`.
 * `store` - Save the location of the objects to the specified file.
-This command can be used by the `user`.
 * `volume` - Find out or set the playback volume level.
-This command can be used by the `user`.

 ## Who can use which commands?